NeuraLegion/sec-tester-cr/README.md

 A library to allow the usage of NexPloit security scanner inside of the Crystal SPECS unit testing flow

+For support and help visit the [NeuraLegion Discord](https://discord.gg/jy9BB7twtG)

 ## Installation

 1. Add the dependency to your `shard.yml`: